getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/python.md

 - Spawned subprocesses
 - Redis operations

-If you want to enable all relevant transactions automatically, you can use this alternative configuration (currently in alpha):
+If you want to automatically enable all relevant transactions, you can use this alternative configuration (currently in alpha):

 ```python
 import sentry_sdk